codesoap/gmir/README.md

 G         : Go to the bottom
 h         : Go to next heading
+H         : Go to previous heading s         : Go to next paragraph
-H         : Go to previous heading t         : Show table of contents
+S         : Go to previous paragraph t         : Show table of contents
 /         : Start search
 ?         : Start reverse search